 Airlink will acknowledge written travel related concerns or compliments within 30 days of their receipt and our customer care department will send a substantive written response within 60 days of receiving a written complaint.

 Please note that we are only able to provide feedback to the passenger concerned or their authorized representative to ensure data privacy compliance.

-Passengers booking to fly on Airlink directly with a Travel Agent or third party and not booking directly with Airlink shall be required to contact their Travel Agent for any flight related assistance.
 Airlink cannot make passenger suggested changes to a booking done via a third party or Travel Agent such as cancelling the itinerary a week before departure or changing the flight to another date.

-Contact your Travel Agent to make the necessary changes to your itinerary and Airlink E-ticket.
+Please contact your Travel Agent to make the necessary changes to your itinerary and Airlink E-ticket.
 The only changes Airlink can make to third party or Travel Agent bookings is when Airlink has an irregular flight operation in the form of a delay relating to the airline’s responsibility done at the airport on the day of operation.

 Airlink has both Uni-lateral and Bi-lateral Interline E-ticketing agreements with certain airlines worldwide.
 A single E-ticket will be issued covering all segment of the itinerary operated by different airlines.
 These E-tickets will be issued on the issuing airlines ticket stock and not Airlink 749 ticket stock.
 This type of E-ticket allows for the Checked baggage to be carried through to the final destination with no need to collect and re-check the baggage at the transit airports.

 For tickets issued on foreign ticket stock (excluding 749 E-tickets) the passenger will need to contact the original booking agent for assistance for any Irregular flight Operations (IROPs) or Schedule changes.

 Interline Baggage Acceptance: